Show me, Lord

 SHOW ME, LORD

-My friend shared these words with me at a time when my own little tribe of five were 8, 6, 4, 3, and 9 months.
+My friend shared these words with me when my little tribe of five was 8, 6, 4, 3, and 9 months.
 I was exhausted, sleep-deprived, and sick.
-We had spent weeks at Children’s Hospital because the doctors couldn’t stabilize our four-year-old daughter’s breathing and her body had stopped absorbing medications.
-Her little veins weren’t holding and central access was struggling to place a sustainable central line.
+We had spent weeks at Children’s Hospital because the doctors couldn’t stabilize our four-year-old daughter’s breathing, and her body had stopped absorbing medications.
+Her little veins weren’t holding, and central access struggled to place a sustainable central line.

 As I sat with my friend, quietly crying, admitting I had no words left to pray, she shared the words that had become her lifeline: “Show me, Lord.”